vinay-nb/YouTube-Clone/README.md

 # YouTube-Clone

 **Features -**
-- Data from live api
+- Fetching Data from live API
 - Nested comments
-- Optimized search using debouncing and cacheing using redux store
+- Optimized search using debouncing and caching using redux store
-- Live chat using pooling concept
+- Live chat using the pooling concept
-- Styled using Tailwing css
+- Styled using Tailwind CSS

 **Local Setup -**
 - Download the repository